pontazaricardo/Arduino_LinkIt7697_Sound_sensor_LED_bar_display/README.md

 Grove_LED_Bar bar(9, 8, 0);	// Clock pin, Data pin, Orientation.
 Modify for your input pin (in our case, pin 8 in the LinkIt 7697).
 ```

+Note that the LED bar has only 3 important pins: **3.3V, Gnd** and its input.
+In this case, the input is on pin 8.